I love my chinchilla!

 I knew this immediately by the difference in attitude my 1-year old female chinchilla displays when she sees me, as opposed to when she sees my son or even my wife.

 It’s clear that she figured out who’s in charge and who takes care of her daily.
 My chinchilla loves my son and wife too and will allow them to pet her and she remains calm, but overall, I think it’s outstanding how she recognizes me and how she shows love in unique ways.

 I honestly could have dragged this list on for another 20 reasons but didn’t find it necessary.

-If you aren’t convinced by now that chinchillas are fantastic pets to own, it’s probably a good idea to not adopt one.
+If you aren’t convinced by now that chinchillas are fantastic pets to own, it’s probably not the right pet for you.
+And that’s fine.

 If you can provide the large cage, love, and time to interact and are still on the fence, I say you put this blog post down, get in the car and go adopt your chinchilla.

-If you aren’t a chinchilla owner, be sure to share your top concerns and fears you have about chin ownership.
+If you aren’t a chinchilla owner, be sure to share the top concerns and fears you have about chin ownership.
 Perhaps we can help allay some of those concerns and fears.

 Be sure to share your thoughts, stories, and concerns by dropping a comment below.

 As always, Chili and I appreciate you stopping by and reading today and we will see you again next time.